DoudouLinux DoudouLinux

 • a tool to display persistence activation in the panel (with a notification icon)

-• a tool to change the keyboard layout of a previously downloaded ISO image
+• a tool to change the keyboard layout (and more) of a previously downloaded ISO image

 • replace the activity menu with a more flexible tool, better fitting the need

-• improve user interface for the DoudouLinux installation tool
+• improve user interface for the Live USB media tool

 • improve user interface for the persistence activation tool

-More details for some of these tasks can be found on the page we had prepared for the Google Summer of Code 2012 (and that finally rejected our project).
+More details for some of these tasks can be found on our project management tool.

 How to improve DoudouLinux